009-Personal-Alexa-like-Speech-Service/009---Personal-Alexa-like-Speech-Service/README.md

 ### Specify Business Understanding (CRISP-DM)

-After we shortly explained the CRISP-DM modell in general, we want to go more into detail regarding our project:
+After we shortly explained the CRISP-DM model in general, we want to go more into detail regarding our project:

 **1.1 Determine Business Objectives** <a name="determine_business_objectives"></a>